svsticky/sadserver/docs/deployment-new-production.md

 **Re-create the DNS zones** of all of Sticky's domains at DigitalOcean with the IP address of the new droplet.
-DigitalOcean is currently not the authorative nameserver for the domain, so no traffic will change.
+DigitalOcean is currently not the authorative nameserver for the domains, so no traffic will change.
 These are the following:

  - dgdarc.com
  - dgdarc.nl
+ - indievelopment.nl
+ - indiedevelopment.nl
  - savadaba.nl
  - sodi.nl
+ - stichtingsticky.nl
  - stickyutrecht.nl
  - studieverenigingsticky.nl
  - svsticky.nl